How Riot transformed Silco from Arcane antagonist to TFT mastermind in Neon Nights

 The first non-League of Legends champion is arriving in TFT — but he isn’t necessarily an outsider.
-Silco, the main villain from hit TV show Arcane, is set to join the TFT roster during Gizmos and Gadgets as part of February’s Set 6.5 Mid-Set update.
+Silco, the main villain from hit TV show Arcane, is joining the TFT Set 6.5 roster as part of the Neon Nights Mid-Set update.

 Teamfight Tactics is growing outside League of Legends – well, kind of.

 Riot have now released the game’s first champion that didn’t originate from the autobattler, with Arcane star Silco joining the convergence in TFT Set 6.5.

 He is front-and-center in the Neon Nights update with the Mastermind being fawned over by players.
 However, it was a unique undertaking for Riot, and a sign of the future direction of TFT.

 Breaking down barriers in TFT (and in Zaun)

 Given that Riot typically port champions over from League of Legends into TFT, they had to build Silco’s model from the ground up to add him into Set 6.5.
 It was a unique challenge for the team, as developer Lynda Tang explained in an interview.

 “It was less limiting [to design from the ground up] because we could think about all the crazy things we as Silco fans would want him to do,” she said.